African Court on Human and Peoples Rights

 13 November 2024

-Application dismissed as inadmissible for failure to exhaust available domestic remedies; Court affirms jurisdiction.
+Application declared inadmissible for failure to exhaust domestic remedies; lack of counsel or ignorance not excused.

 13 November 2024